-Bloom's Taxonomy in Education and Training
+Bloom's 6 Levels of Taxonomy in Education & Training

 Bloom’s taxonomy, known for its popularity in education and training, is widely used as a learning theory.
 Educationists use Bloom's taxonomy as a means to develop learning outcomes, assessments and student progress reports.
 The focus is not only to deliver the subject matter but also to give students an in-depth understanding of what is required of them to achieve.

 Bloom’s taxonomy deals with different levels of learning which sum up into 3 hierarchical domains, that are cognitive, affective and psycho-motor.
 Each hierarchical domain represents different levels of thinking.
 The overall taxonomy is used to develop and evaluate the complexity of assessments, simplify activities to promote personalised learning, designing summative assessments, promote project-based learning and encourage group discussions.
 Here are 6 levels of Bloom’s Taxonomy:

 It is focused on the intellectual skills of the learner, which includes critical thinking, problem-solving and their knowledge base.
 For instance, the ability to memorise spellings and poems, recalling the capitals of countries, remembering maths formulas and remembering the names and relations of characters from a story/play.
 Multiple-choice assessments are designed to assess the students for this domain.

 As a trainer of remote teaching, it is important to note that the first stage of giving ‘knowledge’ to the learners is practically applied in your session.
 You can use graphics, text, animations, videos and other resources to deliver knowledge.
 Remember to ask questions at the end of the session to check the level of understanding and knowledge of your learners.